 Other Factors To Consider

-How long Xanax can be detected in urine drug tests depends on several factors; personal health, the quantity of dosage, and frequency of use.
+How long Xanax can be detected in urine tests depends on several factors; personal health, the quantity of dosage, and frequency of use.
 A favorable combination of factors will process Xanax in two days, while adverse results may mean the drug stays around for a week and a half.

 Another critical factor is whether you use other drugs.
 Taking medications like cimetidine or ketoconazole may hinder your liver’s ability to process the drug.
 Other medications like Prozac can also slow down the metabolism.